higlass/higlass/docs/view_config.rst

 ------------------

-Tracks can load data from two sources: data stored on a higlass server, identified by a server and ``tilesetUid`` or data stored at an http-accessible url and read through a higlass server.
+Tracks can load data from two sources: data stored on a higlass server, ie, identified by a server and ``tilesetUid``, or data stored at an http-accessible url and read through a higlass server.
 The latter approach is still currently experimental.